-The original AMRC building opened in 2004 as the anchor tenant of the Advanced Manufacturing Park.
-It provides 1,800 sq m of workshop space plus offices and meeting rooms.
+The AMRC Design Prototyping and Testing Centre is a radical expansion of the original AMRC building, which opened in 2004 as the anchor tenant of the Advanced Manufacturing Park.

-The original facility currently houses our Advanced Structural Testing Centre (ASTC).
-It is now undergoing a significant redevelopment and expansion to create the new Design Prototype and Test Centre (DPTC), with funding from ERDF and the High Value Manufacturing Catapult.
-The extended building will employ around 40 exceptional design engineers plus support staff.
-Existing testing equipment in the building will be complemented by new rapid prototyping and stuctural testing facilities, creating a manufacturing design resource capability far beyond anything currently available in the UK.
+The extended building is home to our Advanced Structural Testing Centre (ASTC) and the new Design & Prototyping Group.
+Existing testing equipment in the building is being complemented by new rapid prototyping and stuctural testing facilities, creating a manufacturing design resource capability far beyond anything previously available in the UK.